The Logs Explorer is your home base for troubleshooting and exploration:

 Follow the log graphing guide to learn more about all the graphing options.

 Investigating large volumes of log data can be time consuming: you can spend hours on them and still understand only a fraction of them.
 However, applicative logs often look the same with some fraction of them varying.
-These what we call patterns.
+Datadog calls these patterns.

 In the Log Explorer, patterns can be surfaced automatically to bring structure to the problem and help you quickly see what matters—exclude what’s irrelevant.